static-IPap/mini-project-chess-coloring/README.md

 ##############

 Project:
-1. Have a whole chess
+1. Have a whole chess board, with numbers & letters on sides
 2. Have a field where you type the chess tile you want
 3. OK -> make it red